Phuket Covid 19: Phuket marks 69 new COVID cases, no new deaths

-The report marked two new infections among ‘Test & Go’ tourists and one new infection among Sandbox tourist arrivals, but no new infections among other international arrivals from abroad.
+The report marked four new infections among Sandbox tourist arrivals, but no new infections among ‘Test & Go’ tourists and no new infections among other international arrivals from abroad.

 The report marked no new deaths attributed to COVID-19, leaving the total number of deaths in Phuket attributed to COVID-19 since Apr 3 at 133.
 After 55 COVID deaths in September, officials marked 44 deaths in October and so far 14 deaths this month.